denten-books/plain-text/main.md

 ### 3.4 WYSINAWYG (What You See Is Not Always What You Get)

 It is in this tripartite sense one can best understand the structure of modern "digital" documents.
-In the languge of the document--object model, the literary-theoretical concept of "form" can mean both "class" and "instance" (object-oriented programming) or "set" and "object" (set theory), or "type" and "term" (type theory).
-Although literature in computer science rarely aknowledges the Hegelian debt, computer-aided text editors internalized a model of document structure that separates layers of physical, formatting, and content structure.
-FOOBAR Describing *EDIT*, one of the first editors designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968, Arthur Kaiman
+In the language of the document--object model, the literary-theoretical concept of "form" can mean both "class" and "instance" (object-oriented programming) or "set" and "object" (set theory), or "type" and "term" (type theory).
+Although literature in computer science rarely operates in the mode of intellectual history, computer-aided text editors internalized a model of document structure remarkably similar to the one suggested by Hegelian aesthetics, and in terms of physical (media), formatting, and content levels of analysis.

-writes: "The publication editor is divided into three related sections, the document layout facility, the editing facility, and the printing facility [@kaiman_computer-aided_1968, 66]."
+Describing *EDIT*, one of the first editors designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968, Arthur Kaiman writes: "The publication editor is divided into three related sections, the document layout facility, the editing facility, and the printing facility [@kaiman_computer-aided_1968, 66]."
 The "layout," in Kaiman's vocabulary, contains such things as justification, indentation, and spacing.
 These "primitive requests" can be combined to describe more complex "structures of the printed text."
 The creators of *QED*, another influential early text editor (created for SDS-930 time sharing system at Berkley) similarly encourage the user "to think in terms of structure" of the text.
-Both *QED* and *EDIT* begin to separate content and formatting for later re-combination and imprinting onto an external storage medium.
+Both *QED* and *EDIT* begin to separate content and formatting for later re-combination and imprinting onto an external storage media.
 Kaiman explains that "the user types the document layout file and the text file, then produces a proof or master copy of the text by printing the text according to the directions of the layout file.
 The text file contains layout marks to be interpreted by the layout file."
 "Text" in this schema, constitutes content meaningful only to the user, whereas layout contains some elements meaningful to the human and some elements as code instructions intended to for device control.
 The notion of "formatting" therefore mediates between the logical (semantic) and layout (stylistic) structural representations.

 ![EDIT Document Model, 1968. @kaiman_computer-aided_1968, 66.](images/edit.png)

-A seminal paper in the field of structured document proposes the following model.
+A seminal paper in the field of structured documents proposes the following model.
 First, "a document is an object composed of a hierarchy of primitive objects," write the authors Futura, Scofield, and Shaw.
 We have two ideas from the start: composability and hierarchy.
 A document is a thing made up of other objects, like sentences and paragraphs.
 Furthermore, these things stand in a hierarchical relationship to each other.
 Paragraphs contain sentences, and not the other way around, for example.

 Second, "each object is an instance of a class."
 Document level classes include "letters," "theses," "recommendation," and "papers for a particular journal."
 Lower level classes include sections, paragraphs, footnotes, and so on.

 Finally, "objects are further classified as either abstract or concrete."
 By this, the writers mean abstract or "logical" (in their words) objects, like words and ideas.
-We could understand this as content, where "concrete" objects are defined "over one or more two-dimensional *page spaces* and represent possible formatted images of abstract objects [@furuta_document_1982, 417-19; @shaw_model_1980]."
-The concrete object, in other words, gives physical shape, or layout, to the instantiation of abstract classes like a paragraph or a sentence.
+We could understand this as content, where "concrete" objects are defined over "one or more two-dimensional *page spaces* and represent possible formatted images of abstract objects [@furuta_document_1982, 417-19;
+@shaw_model_1980]."
+The concrete object, in other words, gives physical shape or layout to the instantiation of abstract classes like a paragraph or a sentence.
 They are specific paragraphs and sentences "laid out" in page space.
 The document--object model speaks the language of Hegelian universal concrete, and is encoded as such.

-Here's where things really interesting.
-In the object model further gives rise to three "operations," tied to the "domain and range" of objects. *Editing*, in this model, comprises operations that move from abstract to abstract, or, from concrete to concrete domains.
-Spelling correction, for example, constitutes an editing manipulation where abstract objects are modified into other abstract objects. *Formatting,* can then be defined as giving shape to abstract objects in the transformation between abstract and concrete objects.
+Here is where things get really interesting.
+The object model further gives rise to three "operations," tied to the "domain and range" of objects.
+*Editing*, in this model, comprises operations that move from abstract to abstract, or, from concrete to concrete domains.
+Spelling correction, for example, constitutes an editing manipulation where abstract objects are modified into other abstract objects. *Formatting,* in this system, can then be defined as giving shape to abstract objects in the transformation between abstract and concrete objects.
 Italicizing a word, for example, gives the idea of "emphasis" a slanted form.
 Finally, the authors define *viewing* as the movement from concrete objects to the output device.
-This stage flattens out the layers of ideas and formatting, rendering and making them visible on screen or page [@furuta_document_1982, 419-20;
+This stage flattens out the layers of ideas and formatting, rendering and making them visible on screen or page [@furuta_document_1982, 419-20; @kimura_structure_1984].
-@kimura_structure_1984].
 Similar to Hegel's "universal concrete," formatting in the document--object model bridges the gap between ideas and matter.
+Formatting is where ideas take physical shape.

-What lies beneath the text?
-We are accustomed to thinking about that question metaphorically and answer in accord: meaning, narrative, representation, order, discourse, or ideology.
-But the materialist answer is simpler: pulp.
+The document--object model governing the production of text on contemporary computational reading and writing *devices* gives another meaning to the question asked earlier: What lies beneath the text?
+We are accustomed to thinking about document structure metaphorically and answer in accord: meaning, narrative, representation, order, discourse, or ideology.
+Form in that sense is
-Increasingly, it is also: glass, plastic, liquid crystal, copper, laminates, and silicone.
+binary: either content or shape.
+Introducing the literary device as machine, gadget, or appliance into the formula suggests another, must more materialist
+answer: pulp and increasingly also, glass, plastic, liquid crystal, copper, laminates, and silicone.
+The move between paper and composite computational machines carries with it a profound shift in the physical affordances of the structure supporting all higher-order, surface level representations of textuality.
+I will spend the rest of the chapter in extending the work providing descriptive account using historical sources, direct observation, and tools normally reserved for reverse-engineering of data files.[^ln3-mechanisms]

+[^ln3-mechanisms]: In this approach I build on the work by @galloway_protocol_2006;
+@conti_visual_2008; and @kirschenbaum_mechanisms_2012.

 Not much space separates ink from paper.
 There, textuality lies flat, in two dimensions.
 What you see is truly what you get.
 Not so on the screen connected to other screens.
 Networked textuality extends into the third dimension, away from the reader and deep into the bowels of the machine.
 The Open Systems Interconnection (OSI) reference model of communication[^ln3-osi] describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user [@miller_iso_1981, 285] to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication [@day_revised_1995; @ncs_national_1988; @ncs_open_1981].[^ln3-layers]